 Plants Are Important

-The key to any landscape are the plants and other plant life.
+The key to any landscape is the plants and other plant life.
 The most important thing for a healthy plant is to have good soil.
 You will need to have your soil tested to determine what kind of plants you can grow.

 Certain plants thrive in certain conditions so knowing this information helps your landscape designer choose the best plant life for your soil.
 You will also need to consider the amount of maintenance that is required for plant life.
 If you are looking for something low maintenance you must be sure this is addressed prior to planting.